-The following sections describe how to replace the default H2 databases with Remote H2:
+The following sections describe how to set up a remote H2 database to replace the default H2 database in your WSO2 product:

 Setting up the remote H2 database

 Follow the steps below to set up a Remote H2 database.